CMSgov/bcda-static-site/_pages/partially-adjudicated-claims-data.md

 ## Resource types

-Partially adjudicated claims data are available as 2 unique resource types:
+Partially adjudicated claims data is accessed using 2 additional resource types:

 - **[Claim](https://www.hl7.org/fhir/claim.html)** – Information about the professional and institutional claims that providers submit for payment (including the services that enrollees receive)
 - **[ClaimResponse](https://www.hl7.org/fhir/claimresponse.html)** – Information about a claim’s adjudication status and processing results